susisu/archerfish/README.md

 yarn archerfish run <profileName> 'mypage/**/*.js'
 ```

-Screenshots taken by tasks are saved to `screenshots/<profileName>` by default.
+Screenshots taken by tasks are saved to `screenshots/<profileName>` directory by default.

 ### Creating subprofile
 Multiple *subprofiles* can be defined for each profile.